+34 620 10 75 37info@nanbiosis.com

 Role of NANBIOSIS Unit 1 in protein production

-Currently, the selected proteins are being synthesized and purified in soluble and active form by NANBIOSIS Unit 1, which specializes in protein production and purification services for biomedical research.
+The selected proteins are currently being synthesized at NANBIOSIS Unit 1, and the optimization of their purification in soluble and biologically active form is in progress.
+Unit 1 is specialized in protein production and purification services for biomedical research.
 These proteins will then be encapsulated using advanced formulations developed by Diversa Technologies, a Spanish biotech spin-off created from the Health Research Institute of Santiago de Compostela (IDIS).

 The team of Unit 1 of NANBIOSIS: Protein Production Platform